Infinite-Chinese-Academy/online-education-web/README.md

   - Obtain current route's pathname.
   - Match the corresponding breadcrumb array based on the pathname.
   - Render breadcrumb component using the array's map method.

+### Breadcrumbs and Side Nav with Recursion

+- User logs in and obtains role.
+  - Redirect to corresponding route.
+  - Render side navigation based on role.
+    - Define keys for each menu item route.
+    - For `defaultSelectedKeys` and `defaultOpenKeys`, after obtaining the path:
+      - Remove `id` parameter.
+- Render breadcrumb based on path.
+  - Generate breadcrumb array.
+  - Add "detail" to array for detail pages.
+  - For non-detail pages, remove link from the last element.